bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

+= 1.8.0 =
+* Added support for multilingual menus.
+Each language gets a different menus, linked as translations.
+* Fixed bug with tag translations that have the same value.
+* Fixed bug causing page order to change when adding translations.

 = 1.7.9 =
 * Fixed bug with pagination not showing on custom posts archive pages.
 * Fixed bug for search results.